Bandishala: Plot

-The film opens with a riot happening at the Satara Prison among the inmates.
-A few inmates end up severely injuring their fellow inmates.
-Senior Inspector Madhavi Sawant(Mukta Barve), the jailor arrives in the nick of time and prevents any major casualty from happening.
-Raghu Farakate(Umesh Jagtap) a hardened politically connected criminal with a track record of constantly escaping from the prison, highly detests Madhavi.
+The film opens with a riot among the inmates of the Satara Prison.
+A few inmates severely injure others.
+Senior Inspector Madhavi Sawant(Mukta Barve), the jailor, arrives in the nick of time and prevents other major casualties.
+Raghu Farakate(Umesh Jagtap), a hardened politically connected criminal with a track record of constantly escaping from the prison, highly detests Madhavi.
 Madhavi stays with her husband Shekhar (Vikram Gaikwad) and adopted daughter Shabana.
 Her close friend Rukhsana (Hemangi Kavi) often faces domestic abuse at the hands of her drunkard husband, which is known to Madhavi.
 To teach Raghu a lesson, Madhavi has him tonsured in front of all inmates.
 Two henchmen of Raghu in the prison, who try to rape an under trail prisoner, are brutally beaten by Madhavi.
 Dr. Salunkhe, a medical officer in charge of the Satara prison, is bribed by Raghu to prepare a false certificate to shift him and his gang to Atpadi.
 Bhagwantrao Gaikwad (Pravin Tarde) a contractor working under Minister Sapanrao, offers Madhavi a large sum of money as bribe to release Raghu and his gang for his own benefits.
 Raghu's lawyer requests Madhavi to send him to Atpadi.
 Madhavi, who is well aware of Raghu's corrupt track record, tears the notice to pieces.
 Raghu insults Madhavi by calling her an infertile whore.
 Angered, Madhavi beats up Raghu so brutally, that he is contracts paraplegia.
 DIG Sudamrao, who is directly connected with Minister Sapanrao, reprimands Madhavi for her acts and sets up a departmental enquiry against her.
 She blackmails him by showing him proofs of his illegal contracts and connections with politicians.